sindresorhus/execa/docs/scripts.md

 Also, Execa's error messages and [properties](#errors) are very detailed to make it clear to determine why a process failed.

-Finally, unlike Bash and zx which are stateful (options, current directory, etc.), Execa is [purely functional](#current-directory), which also helps with debugging.
+Finally, unlike Bash and zx, which are stateful (options, current directory, etc.), Execa is [purely functional](#current-directory), which also helps with debugging.

 ## Details